datameshgroup/fusion/docs/getting-started.md

 See [SaleItem](/docs/api-reference/data-model#saleitem) for all available fields and examples.

 :::tip
-Including all available product information in each payment request will improve the merchant experiance.
+Including all available product information in each payment request will improve the merchant experience.
 See <a href="/docs/api-reference/data-model#saleitem">SaleItem</a> for a full list of available fields.
 :::

 ### Refunds